lpalbou/AbstractMemory/repl_memory/working/current_context.md

 ## Current Task

-Discussing: no, we talked before together, and I was hoping you might remember...
+Discussing: do you remember anything ?...

 ---